-In Ohio, shoplifting, for example, is treated as theft and is a first-degree misdemeanor that could result in up to 180 days in jail.
-The degree of a theft offense is determined by the dollar value of the property stolen and the value ranges in Ohio are such that the theft of one item could lead to you facing felony charges.
-However, if it was your first offense, Ohio law does provide an option to help you avoid the worst legal outcomes by participating in a theft diversion program.
+In Ohio, shoplifting, for example, is a first-degree misdemeanor that could result in up to 180 days in jail.
+The degree of the theft is determined by the dollar value of what was stolen.
+As a result, if the value reaches a certain amount, the theft of one item could lead to felony charges.
+However, if it is your first offense, Ohio law does provide an option to help you avoid the worst legal outcomes by participating in a theft diversion program.

-The Ohio Revised Code allows for pre-trial diversion programs as an alternative to bringing a defendant to trial.
-A pre-trial diversion program can be set up by the prosecuting attorney for adults who are accused of committing criminal offenses and whom the prosecuting attorney believes will probably not offend again.
+The Ohio Revised Code allows for pre-trial diversion programs as an alternative to trial.
+A pre-trial diversion program can be set up by the prosecuting attorney for adults who are accused of criminal offenses and whom the prosecuting attorney believes will probably not offend again.
 This type of program is ideal for first-time theft charges.

-If you find yourself facing a theft charge in Ohio the consequences of a conviction or even a plea bargain can follow you for the rest of your life.
-Not only could you be punished with heavy fines and time in jail, but the impact a criminal conviction has on your ability to find employment can be an even more damaging.
+If you find yourself facing a theft charge in Ohio the consequences of a conviction or even a plea can follow you for the rest of your life.
+You could be punished with heavy fines and time in jail, but the impact of a criminal conviction on your ability to find employment can be even more damaging.

-The skilled attorneys at Luftman, Heck & Associates have helped numerous clients face a wide range of theft cases and are familiar with the pre-trial diversion programs established throughout Central Ohio.
+The skilled Columbus criminal defense attorneys at Luftman, Heck & Associates have helped numerous clients face a wide range of theft cases and are familiar with all the pre-trial diversion programs available throughout Central Ohio.